I recall the saying, “He may not come when you want Him, but He’s always on time.”

-Although this truth is revealed throughout the Bible, the avalanche of emotional occurrences in our lives causes us to sometimes question the timeliness of God’s intervention in our affairs.
+Although this truth is revealed throughout the Bible, the avalanche of emotional occurrences in our lives cause us to sometimes question the timeliness of God’s intervention in our affairs when we ask Him.

-Luke also states that this woman was a widow—her husband was dead.
+Luke also states that this woman was a widow.
 The father was the supreme authority in the household.
 When there was a son in the household, the authority which the father had was handed down to his eldest, who took over the position of leadership upon the death of the father.
-But now, the one that had assumed responsibility and leadership for the household was now dead, and he was the only son.
+Consequently, this family structure changed with the death of the father.
+Now, the one that had assumed responsibility and leadership for the household was now dead, and he was the only son.
 Consequently, the weight of her inner turmoil, burdens, grief and pain were manifested on her countenance.
 In modern day, this situation would merit the questions such as, what am I going to do now?
 How am I going make it?
 Reading and believing what Jesus did for her encourages us today—Jesus will fix it for you!

 In the case of death, the dead may not be raised physically, but if they belong to Him they will be raised in the last day.
-And even in our grief, sorrow and brokenness, His touch will revive our spirits so that we continue in His strength in spite of emotional upheaval in our lives.
+Even in our grief, sorrow and brokenness, His touch will revive our spirit so that we continue in His strength in spite of emotional upheaval in our lives.
 His touch still resurrects dead dreams and makes them reality.

-As we embrace this new season of hope and restoration, I ask what’s being carried out of your life because it’s dead?
+As we embrace the greater challenges in these last days, what is being carried out of your life because it’s dead?
 What are you about to bury?
 Don’t give up; don’t bury it yet because God’s timing is inconceivable.
 Think about it!
 It was no coincidence that Jesus showed up in the village of Nain just at the time this dead son was being carried out.
 What perfect timing!

 As you face your challenging experiences, you too will learn that He may not come when you think He should, but for certain, He will be right on time because His timing is perfect!